vite-pwa/vite-plugin-pwa/docs/workbox/generate-ws.md

 ## Missing assets from SW precache manifest

-If you encounter that some asset is missing from the service worker precache manifest, you should review if it exceeds the `maximumFileSizeToCacheInBytes`, the default value is **2MiB**.
+If you find any assets are missing from the service worker's precache manifest, you should check if they exceed the `maximumFileSizeToCacheInBytes`, the default value is **2MiB**.

 You can increase the value to your needs, for example to allow assets up to **3MB**: